superstarlifter/doc/docs/how_to/calculate.md

 <img src="../assets/calc_21.png"  style="width:600px" class="border"></img>

-- This means the calculation will first multiply Rate ($15.50) * Hours (8 hours) and then calculate a subtotal per year.
+- This means the calculation multiplies Rate ($15.50) * Hours (8 hours) and then calculates a subtotal per year.

 3. Total Pay is calculated for each day.
-For example, Bob earned $124.00 on December 31, 2021, by working 8 hours for $15.50 per hour.
+For example, Bob earned $124 on December 31, 2021, by working 8 hours for $15.50 per hour.

 <img src="../assets/calc_22.png"  style="width:600px" class="border"></img>

 4. Now, roll-up by year.
-Bob earned $124 in 2021 and $666 in 2022.
+Bob earned $124 in 2021 and $666.50 in 2022.
 This works as expected since ‘Calculate before rollup then sum’ was selected.

 <img src="../assets/calc_23.png"  style="width:600px" class="border"></img>

-**Note: If you were to choose ‘Calculate after rollup then sum’, StarLifter would sum the Rates by year, sum the hours by year, and multiply them together.
-Meaning, 2022 Total Pay would be $4,882.50 based on an hourly rate of $116.25 and 42 Hours.**
+**Note: If you were to choose ‘Calculate after rollup then sum’, pay would be calculated incorrectly.
+The Rates and Hours would be summed by year and multiplied together.
+For example, 2022 Total Pay would be $4,882.50 based on an hourly rate of $116.25 and 42 Hours.**

 <img src="../assets/calc_24.png"  style="width:600px" class="border"></img>

 ### Calculate after roll-up
- *The goal is to calculate the average boxes in a bin per month.*
+ *The goal is to calculate the average boxes per bin per month.*

 <img src="../assets/calc_24.png"  style="width:600px" class="border"></img>